kevinhammond/CIPs/CIP-0123/README.md

 ### Using Ouroboros Genesis Snapshots

 Ouroboros Genesis snapshots can be used to assist with recovery.
-TODO: expand this
+These configuration files influence which peers a node uses when catching up to the network.
+As such, it could be usefully abused in order to constrain the upstream peers to a trusted set that have all been configured to not reinsert the bad block.
+Once such a protected chain forks off the bad block by more than 2,160 blocks, the synced peers could not re-select it.

+TODO: was that the expected elaboration?

 ### Using Mithril Snapshots